 - 1 large egg, room temperature

 - 1-1/4 teaspoons salt

 - Punch dough down and divide in half.
 Divide each half into 36 pieces; shape into balls.
-Place three balls each into greased muffin cups.
-Cover and let rise in a warm place until doubled, about 30 minutes.
+Place 3 balls each into greased muffin cups.
+Cover; let rise in a warm place until doubled, about 30 minutes.

 Could instant potatoes be used instead of real mashed potatoes?